![]() |

 Facts

-Lesley Hill (Thal) Born Mar 26 1944
+Lesley Hill (Thal) Born March 26th 1944

 Career highlights

 Lesley was born with the surname of Hill, but later changed it to Langley as it was more "artistic".
 As Lesley Hill, she also appeared in the 1964 Comedy Playhouse The Hen House, and after changing her name to Lesley Langley appeared uncredited as a flying circus pilot in the James Bond film Goldfinger (1964), with later appearances in Juke Box Jury (1965), The Arthur Haynes Show (1965) and Hope and Keen (1966).
+In 1992 she appeared on an episode of daytime talk show Kilroy, and ten years later on After They Were Famous.

 Facts

 While Lesley's acting career may have been limited, she found much wider success and fame by winning both Miss United Kingdom, and then Miss World, in 1965 (the second Miss UK to win Miss World in a row).
-As a result of her wins, she posed for pictorials with the men's magazines Cavalcade, Cavalier and Escapade.
+As a result of her wins, she posed for pictorials with the men's magazines Cavalcade, Cavalier, Penthouse and Escapade.
 Lesley was for a time married to jazz musician Alan Haven, who collaborated with John Barry on the score for the Bond films From Russia with Love and Goldfinger.
 In later life Lesley worked as a dentist's assistant.

-Robert Jewell (Dalek operator) Jan 20 1920 to May 10 1998
+Robert Jewell (Dalek operator) January 20th 1920 to May 10th 1998

 Doctor Who credits